luebken/container-patterns/module-container.md

 * Also be aware of [the PID 1 zombie reaping problem](https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/) in Docker

-### 2. API
+### 2. Container API

-Although our container is foremost a Linux process it is also contained in it's own environment.
+Although our container is foremost a Linux process it is also embedded in some kind of container runtime.
 This gives our "module container" more capabilities in defining APIs to it's environment and clients.
 These are _Use environment variables_, _Declare available ports_, _Volume mounts_ and _Hooks_.

 #### Use environment variables